MDL-Sinlov/MDL_Android_WebSokcet/README.md

 [TOC]

-- just in develop do not use!
+- just in develop do not use library!

 # MDL Android WebSocket